 - · Karin-Joyce Tjon (Chair)

-- · Jonathan Foster
+- Jonathan Foster

-- · John Kim
+- · Adrian Solgaard (until February 2025)

+- Orn Olason (beginning February 2025)

-Meetings in 2021: 1
+Meetings in 2024: 4

-- ✓ All members of the Audit Committee are independent - ✓ All members of the Audit Committee are financially literate - ✓ Ms. Tjon and Mr. Foster are considered an "audit committee financial expert" with accounting or related financial management expertise in accordance with SEC's rules and regulations and NASDAQ rules
+- ✓ All members of the Audit Committee are independent - ✓ All members of the Audit Committee are financially literate

+✓ Ms. Tjon and Mr. Foster are considered an "audit committee financial expert" with accounting or related financial management expertise in accordance with the U.S. Securities and Exchange Commission's ("SEC") rules and regulations and Nasdaq rules